bips-hb/micd/README.md

 Add-on to the R package `pcalg` for handling missing data in contrataint-based causal graph discovery.
 Supports continuous, discrete and mixed data.
 Two options are available: 1) `gaussCItwd`, `disCItwd` and `mixedCItwd` perform test-wise deletion, where missing observations are deleted as necessary on a test-by-test basis; 2) `gaussMItest`, `disMItest` and `mixedMItest` perform conditional independence tests on multiply imputed data.
 Each of these functions can be used as a plug-in to  `pcalg::skeleton`, `pcalg::pc` or `pcalg::fci`.

-Additionally, the package contains all functions required for replicationg the analyses in Foraita et al. (2020).
+Additionally, the package contains all functions required for replicating the analyses in Foraita et al. (2020).

 ### Installation
 Install the packages `graph` and `RBGL` from Bioconductor.